K.V.K. Ninove

-K.V.K.
-Ninove is a Belgian football club based in the city of Ninove, registered with the Belgian FA under matricule 2373.
+KVK Ninove is a Belgian football club based in the city of Ninove, registered with the Belgian FA under matricule 2373.
 The full name of the club is Koninklijke Voetbal Klub Ninove (Royal Football Club Ninove) and it has green and black as club colours.
 The club has played for over three decades at the national level.
+The club set to play in Belgian National Division 1 from 2024–25 after promotion from Belgian Division 2 in 2023–24.